When doing any sort of tensor/array computation in python (via numpy,

 information on our types.

-Luckily for us, we don't have to wait for shape support in numpy
+Luckily for us, we don't have to wait for shape support in numpy.
+PEP 646 has

 us most of the ingredients to do basic shape typing.